Mtillmann/mtillmann.github.io/posts/installing-wifi-stick-on-the-pr2100-with-ubuntu-server.md

 layout: doc
 date: 2023-12-13
 title: Installing a wifi stick on the PR2100 with Ubuntu Server
+description: Enable wireless networking on the PR2100 that only comes with two gigabit ethernet ports
 tags:
   - western-digital
   - pr2100